-2. All films must have been produced after January 1, 2017.
+2. We favor films that have not been screened before January 1, 2021.

-5. Priority is given to Florida premieres.
+3. Priority is given to Florida premieres.

-5. Submission to Third Horizon Film Festival does not guarantee selection and screening.
+4. Submission to Third Horizon Film Festival does not guarantee selection and screening.

 5. For filmmakers in the Caribbean for whom exchange rates make the submission fees prohibitive, you may apply for a waiver via email to firstname.lastname@example.org.